 The maximum longevity pay percentage to be paid shall be ten percent (10%) of base pay.
-The "completed years of service" will be determined on January 1^{st} and July 1^{st} only and not on an employee's employment anniversary date.
+The "completed years of service" will be determined on January $\mathbf{1}^{st}$ and July $\mathbf{1}^{st}$ only and not on an employee's employment anniversary date.

-Longevity Pay Program as outlined in Section 5.22 shall not apply to personnel hired after October 10, 1995.

-(b) The City will provide P.O.S.T.
+- Longevity Pay Program as outlined in Section 5.22 shall not apply to personnel hired after October 10, 1995. - (b) The City will provide P.O.S.T.
 Certification Pay to Commanders and Lieutenants based upon receipt of a Supervisory or Management P.O.S.T.
 Certification.
 The amount of the Supervisory P.O.S.T.
 Certification Pay will be seven percent (7%) of base salary per month.
 The amount of the Management P.O.S.T.
 Certification Pay will be eight and one half percent (8.5%) of base salary per month.
 The incentive payments provided above are not cumulative.
 Only one of the two P.O.S.T.
 Certification Incentives will be paid per employee.

-5.23 Retirement Programs
+5.22 Retirement Programs

-(a) For all local safety members hired before January 1, 2012, the City will continue to provide the California Public Employees' Retirement System (CalPERS) three percent (3.0%) at fifty (50) retirement program instituted July 1, 2007, which includes the "one-year highest compensation" optional provision.
-Effective January 1, 2012, the City will provide the California Public Employees' Retirement System (CalPERS) three percent (3.0%) at fifty-five (55), highest three year average program to local safety members hired on or after the date the contract with CalPERS is amended.
-Effective January 1, 2012, all employees, regardless of program, will pay the required member contribution; however, in no event shall local safety members contribute more than 9% to CalPERS for their retirement benefits.
+- (a) For all local safety members hired before January 1, 2012, the City will continue to provide the California Public Employees' Retirement System (CalPERS) three percent (3.0%) at fifty (50) retirement program instituted July 1, 2007, which includes the "one-year highest compensation" optional provision.
+Effective June 18, 2012, the City will provide the California Public Employees' Retirement System (CalPERS) three percent (3.0%) at fifty-five (55), highest three year average program to local safety members hired on or after this date.
+Effective January 1, 2012, all employees, regardless of program, will pay the required member contribution; however, in no event shall local safety members contribute more than 9% to CalPERS for their retirement benefits. - i.
+The City will absorb any employer contribution rate increases for local safety members required by CaIPERS. - ii.
+The City will continue to modify the CalPERS Annual Cost-of-Living Allowance Increase (Section 21335) to provide for a 2.0% annual maximum cost-of-living increase for employees hired after December 31, 2007.
+Employees hired prior to December 31, 2007 shall be eligible for the 5.0% annual maximum cost-of-living allowance increase as defined in Section 21335. - (b) New Local Safety Members Hired On or After January 1, 2013 - i.
+Effective January 1, 2013, the City will provide the CalPERS two point seven percent (2.7%) at fifty-seven (57), highest three year average program to new local safety employees (who meet the definition of a new member under Gov't.
+Code 7522.04(f)) hired on or after January 1, 2013. - ii.
+Effective July 1, 2013, such new local safety members hired on or after January 1, 2013, shall contribute at least fifty percent (50%) of the normal cost rate to CalPERS. - iii.
+Pensionable compensation does not include monies paid to new local safety members for bonuses, uniform allowance, overtime allowance or reimbursement for housing and vehicles, or any ad hoc or one-time payments pursuant to Government Code Section 7522.34(c).

-- (b) The City will absorb any employer contribution rate increases for local safety members required by CaIPERS. - (c) The City will continue to modify the CalPERS Annual Cost-of-Living Allowance Increase (Section 21335) to provide for a 2.0% annual maximum cost-of-living increase for employees hired after December 31, 2007.
-Employees hired prior to December 31, 2007 shall be eligible for the 5.0% annual maximum cost-of-living allowance increase as defined in Section 21335. - (d) The City makes no representation concerning the value of this benefit or how it may be taxed or treated by other agencies either presently or in the future.
+(c) The City makes no representation concerning the value of this benefit or how it may be taxed or treated by other agencies either presently or in the future.
 The City's obligation under this section is limited to the direct cost of providing the benefit as described.
 The City shall assume no further or additional financial obligation even if an outside agency imposes or determines there to be a financial obligation for the City or the employee.

-5.24 401(a) Retirement Plan
+5.23 401(a) Retirement Plan